How to Reduce Stress

 3/ Physically Move to reduce stress

 Take a Break and physically move yourself.
-So you can re-energise, though exercise, change of activity or a change of scenery.
+So you can re-energise, through exercise, a change of activity or a change of scenery.

 Go for a short walk – reduce stress